atyryshkina/algorithm-performance-analysis/README.md

 A final method of undetected error detection that we will discuss is with the use of an isolation forest.
 In a regular random forest, a node in a decision tree chooses to divide data based on the attribute and split that most greatly decreases that variability of the following to datasets.
 In an isolation forest, the data is split based on a random selection of an attribute and split.
 The longer it takes to isolate a datapoint, the less likely it is an outlier.
 As with removing the tails of the runtime distribution, we need to choose the percentage of jobs that are bad before hand.

-To remove bad jobs, we used the isolation forest.
+To remove bad jobs, we used the isolation forest with contamination=0.05.
 We also removed any obvious undetected errors, such as no-input-file errors, wherever we could.

 #### User Selected Parameters